martensson/vaban/README.md

 [![Build Status](https://travis-ci.org/martensson/vaban.svg?branch=master)](https://travis-ci.org/martensson/vaban)

-Vaban is built in Go for super high performance and concurrency.
+Vaban is built in Go for high performance, concurrency and simplicity.
 Every request and every ban spawns its own lightweight thread.
 It supports Varnish 3 + 4, Authentication, Pattern-based and VCL-based banning.

+TODO: Adding support for health probing of backends and manual enable/disable of backends.

 ## Getting Started